 There are plenty of ways to interpret churn or any other metric for that matter.
 The underlying principle here is to pair them up with relevant SaaS metrics and not look at just one in isolation.

 Mapping such metrics and deep-diving into them helps you identify and experiment with growth levers faster.

 Quoting our earlier article on SaaS growth,

-Looking at churn breakdown reports, subscription retention cohort, and MRR churn by plan could’ve helped them get to the root-cause faster, and minimize the damage.
+Looking at churn breakdown reports, subscription retention cohorts, and MRR churn by plan could’ve helped them get to the root cause faster and minimize the damage.
 I’m saying minimize and not completely prevent the whole thing from happening because churn isn’t the best indicator of a company’s growth.